Esri/arcgis-maps-sdk-java-samples/portal/token-authentication/README.md

 # Token authentication

-Access a web map that is secured with ArcGIS token-based authentication.
+Access a web map service that is secured with ArcGIS token-based authentication.

 ![Image of token authentication](TokenAuthentication.png)